phenriq694/base_de_conhecimento/react/Hooks/Hooks.md

 export default App;
 ```
 ## useCallback:
-Returns a function and avoid to reload a function every time that the component is created.
-Is reloaded only when a dependency is changed.
+Returns a function and avoids to reloading a function every time the component is created.
+It's reloaded only when a dependency is changed.
 ```javascript
 import React, { useState, useEffect, useMemo, useCallback } from 'react';